 Furthermore, undetected copy errors are not plausible.
 There were many copies, if a particular verse was different in one copy because of an error, it would be easy to spot the error because it was different from all the others.

 People who make these arguments seem to imagine that a monk copied a book from the Bible and then immediately destroyed the original he had just copied.
 Then that monk or another monk copied the copy and then destroyed the earlier copy and kept the last copy and so on.
 In this way errors accumulated.
 But of course this is not what happened.
 Later copies were no doubt compared to earlier copies and the various copies were compared to each other.
 So errors could not multiply.

 A more serious argument is that copyists intentionally changed the text.
 If so this would have to have been done very early before many copies had been made.
 If there were thousands of copies spread out over an area that stretched at least from Spain to India (the Apostles are believed to have set up Christian communities from Spain to India) it would be impossible for a single copyist to change the text simply by producing one, or even several false copies.

 First, Christianity spread far beyond the Roman Empire in the days of the Apostles, centuries before Constantine.
-Christian Churches existed in places where the influence of Roman Emperors was minimal.
+Christian Churches existed in places where the influence of Roman Emperors was minimal, for example southern India.
 Furthermore, Rome was not the first Christian nation.
 Armenia claims that title, and Georgia claims second.
 Ethiopia also makes claims to be earlier than Armenia.
 Rome might be third or fourth.